brendanlong/prince-of-the-dark-kingdom/src/book-4/chapter-03.md

 Harry sat outside Voldemort's tent, performing his first official task as the Dark Lord's unofficial pagan apprentice.
 As was expected, it was little more than grunt work.
-He was making incense or more precisely, the extract that would compose the incense, grinding up nutmeg, clove, camphor, and opononex* with a crude wooden pestle and mortar.
+He was making incense or more precisely, the extract that would compose the incense, grinding up nutmeg, clove, camphor, and opononex\[^65-3] with a crude wooden pestle and mortar.
 His teacher said it was for a summoning lesson, though he hadn't specified for what exactly.
 He'd gone off to talk with Greyback, and Harry wasn't about to delay him with questions that could